How Industrial Proteolytic Enzymes Impact Digestive Health: Understanding TRPV1 TRPA1 Activation

 Industrial proteolytic enzymes, while effective, can have several negative impacts on health:

-• Abdominal Pain: The activation of TRPV1 and TRPA1 can lead to various pain levels, from mild discomfort to severe cramping.
+Abdominal Pain: The activation of TRPV1 and TRPA1 can cause various levels of pain, from mild discomfort to severe cramping.
 Approximately 25% of individuals using enzyme-enhanced diets report experiencing moderate to severe abdominal pain at least once a week, significantly affecting their quality of life.

 Industrial Proteases vs. Natural Proteases